Anti-Mexican sentiment

 Its origins in the United States date back to the Mexican and American Wars of Independence and the struggle over the disputed Southwestern territories.
 That struggle would eventually lead to the Mexican–American War in which the defeat of Mexico caused a great loss of territory.
 In the 20th century, anti-Mexican sentiment continued to grow after the Zimmermann Telegram, an incident between the Mexican government and the German Empire during World War I.

-Throughout US history, negative stereotypes have circulated regarding Mexican Americans and often reflected in film and other media.
+Throughout US history, negative stereotypes have circulated regarding Mexicans and often reflected in film and other media.